 Socially responsible hospitals care for all the people in their surrounding community who need medical treatment, especially those impacted by structural racism and poverty.
 The Lown Index is the first hospital ranking to take into account how well hospitals serve people of lower income or education levels, and people of color.

 Socially responsible hospitals should provide patients with all the care they need, and none that they do not.
-The Lown Institute Hospitals Index is the first hospital ranking to evaluate hospitals based on their delivery of 12 commonly overused services, including unnecessary hysterectomy, head imaging for fainting, and more.
+The Lown Institute Hospitals Index is the first hospital ranking to evaluate hospitals based on their delivery of 12 commonly overused services, including unnecessary hysterectomy, coronary stenting, head imaging for fainting, and more.

 The Lown Index rolls up scores from 42 detailed metrics, 8 components, and 3 categories to create an overall composite score.